 Flights arriving at EU airports | ✅ Covered |

-These laws also cover airlines from Switzerland, Iceland, and Norway.
-This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
-It’s important to be aware of these laws – they exist to assist you if issues arise with your flight.
-They ensure you’re not abandoned when your travel plans go awry.
+These laws also include airlines from Norway, Switzerland, and Iceland.
+This means when you travel with any airline to, from, or within Europe, you probably have these rights.
+It’s good to understand these regulations – they’re there to help you if problems occur with your flight.
+They ensure you’re not left on your own when your trip arrangements fall through.

 When You Are Not Entitled to Compensation

-Norse Atlantic Airways is not always at fault when flights are delayed or cancelled.
-Occasionally, events occur that the airline can’t control, like severe weather conditions or unforeseen issues.
+Norse Atlantic Airways is not always responsible when flights are delayed or cancelled.
+Sometimes, things happen that the airline can’t control, like extreme weather or unexpected problems.

-For example, if there’s an abrupt major weather event, an emergency at the airport, or air traffic controllers go on strike, Norse Atlantic Airways cannot be held accountable.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For instance, if there’s an abrupt major weather event, an emergency at the airport, or air traffic controllers go on strike, Norse Atlantic Airways is not liable.
+These are called “extraordinary circumstances” that the airline has no control over.

 When these situations occur, you likely won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties occur.
+The airline isn’t seen as doing anything wrong when these unexpected issues come up.

 Recent Flight Delays and Cancellations